-Fierce has been putting Birmingham and beyond on the map since 1998, when its first festival originally launched as Queerfest.
+Fierce has been putting Birmingham and beyond on the map since 1998, when its first festival of theatre and performance originally launched as Queerfest.
 Founded by Mark Ball, who went onto be Artistic Director at LIFT (London International Festival of Theatre) 2009 – 2017, and then joined Manchester International Festival as Creative Director.
 It was renamed Fierce!
 Festival in 1999 with the strapline ‘the festival that bites’ – partly in response to a desire to be inclusive to an audience who craved the unusual, the edgy and the spectacular and also to reflect a more intersectional politic (before that word was even trendy!).
 Over the years, the festival, its audience and its notoriety grew.

 Highlights of the first ten years of Fierce included:

 - Benjamin Verdonck’s The Great Swallow presented on the side of the Bullring Rotunda in May 2005 (pictured above), who locally became known as the Birdman of Birmingham.